jmgilman/std-book/src/configs/nixago_block.md

 2. `output`: The name of the output file
 3. `format`: The format of the output file

-Advanced users can specify additional commands to run in shell hooks or change the engine to something more advanced (i.e. CUE).
-The above three options are enough to cover a majority of use cases.
+There are a few additional advanced options, but the above three options are enough to cover a majority of use cases.

 The `std` framework provides several "pre-configured" expressions that we can